 5. Flour and Stone

 Flour and Stones’ delightful HCBs will transport you straight to the streets of Italy.
 Think a decadent rosemary-infused brioche, fragrant cardamom, cinnamon, and clove spices, packed with dried fruit and a light dusting of confit orange for an extra kick.
 Yum.
+You can place your orders on their website.

 6. Saga

 When it comes to hot cross buns, Saga is one you’ve just got to try.
-Andy Bowdy’s ever-popular hot cross buns come with a spiced brioche, soaked in a heady concoction of brandy, whisky and amaro, filled with dried fruit and citrus peels and baked to perfection.
+Andy Bowdy’s ever-popular hot cross buns are served with a spiced brioche, soaked in a heady concoction of brandy, whisky and amaro, filled with dried fruit and citrus peels and baked to perfection.
 Head down to Enmore and get your hands on some.
 You won’t be disappointed.

 7. Bourke Street Bakery